KARNATISAITHARUN/documentation/policies/policy-language.md

 CONCLUSION to-http = FLOW IO http
 ```

 It is also possible to constrain both data tags and method tags.
-For example, to capture unencrypted data sent out using  HTTP, formulate the rule
+For example, to capture unencrypted data sent out using  HTTP, formulate the directive

 ```
 CONCLUSION unencrypted-to-http = FLOW DATA (NOT encrypted) -> IO http